ErnestVidal1/ErnestVidal1/README.md

 ### PHASE 4: Word to XML DocBook Conversion (If applicable)
 Word-to-XML DocBook Transformations.
 Custom Tagging.
 - 🛠️ **VBA-XSLT Word Style to Tag Converter**: Automates the conversion of Word documents with template-specific styles to XML documents with DocBook tags.
 Utilizes VBA, Java, and XSLT.
 Robust and efficient transformations.
 Status: Ready.
 - 🛠️ **XSLT Multi-Format Output Generator**: Automates the conversion of DocBook XML to multiple output formats, including HTML and PDF.
 Utilizes XSLT, Java, and DocBook.
-Designed for flexible and efficient multi-format publishing.
-Status: Ready.
+Designed for flexible and efficient multi-format publishing. **Status: Ready**.

 ### PHASE 5: Output Design and Format Review
 - Review of PDF Converted from Word